cloudoi-kuku/sturgis/docs/deployment/DOCKER-README.md

 # 🐳 Docker Deployment Guide

-This guide explains how to run the MS Project Configuration Tool using Docker on any operating system.
+This guide explains how to run the Project Configuration Tool using Docker on any operating system.

 ## 📋 Prerequisites